-Abstract In “Original Gangsters: Genre, Crime, and the Violences of Settler Democracy,” I offer a new theory of genre that elaborates the interconnected role of narrative typology in entertainment products and representative governance.
-Building on scholarship from various critical interdisciplines on the constituent influences of settler colonialism and racial capitalism on liberal democracy, I argue that genre, abetting the appropriation of Indigenous land and lives to create and reproduce settler societies and global empires, appropriates Indigenous self and collective representations and remakes them to suit the disciplinary aims of nation-states and the international order.
-The gangster genre is paradigmatic of this sleight of hand: despite its source in contemporaneous anti-colonial movements in southern Italy and South Asia, its global renown comes from U.S. narratives about white ethnics largely skirting the law as they operate informal companies.
-This successful negotiation with the settler-colonial/racial-capitalist state, however, is starkly different from the carceral and other forms of disciplining faced by Indigenous and racialized people branded as criminals, gangsters, or thugs for participating in informal survival economies shaped by political disenfranchisement and stolen resources.
+Abstract In “Original Gangsters: Genre, Crime, and the Violences of Settler Democracy,” I offer a new theory of genre that elaborates the interconnected role of representational taxonomy in entertainment products and representative governance.
+Building on scholarship from various critical interdisciplines on the constitution of liberal democracy and political economy by European settler colonialism and racial capitalism, I argue that hegemonic genres, abetting the appropriation of Indigenous land and lives to create and reproduce settler societies and global empires, appropriate Indigenous self and collective representations and remake them to suit the disciplinary aims of nation-states and the international order.
+The gangster genre is paradigmatic of this sleight of hand: despite its source in contemporaneous anti-colonial movements in southern proto-Italy and South Asia, its global renown comes from U.S. narratives about white ethnics largely skirting the law as they operate informal companies.
+This successful negotiation with the settler-colonial/racial-capitalist state, however, is starkly different from the carceral and other forms of disciplining faced by Indigenous and racialized people branded as criminals, gangsters, or thugs for participating in informal survival economies and politics shaped by political disenfranchisement and stolen resources.
 Yet instead of genuinely addressing criminalized people’s pressing needs, liberal institutions such as elected government, higher education, and the mass-entertainment industry appropriate and mystify their struggles, thus forestalling structural change.
-Altogether, my investigation of the power dynamics of genre, “gangsterism,” and political representations in India, South Africa, and the U.S. will contribute to ongoing scholarly, policy, and public discussions about crime and criminalization, the persistence of inequality, and the multiple violences enacted under the imprimatur of liberal democracy—or what I contend is better understood as settler democracy.
+Altogether, my investigation of the power dynamics of genre, “gangsterism,” and political representations in India, South Africa, and the U.S.—the three primary sites of my study—will contribute to ongoing scholarly, policy, and public discussions about crime and criminalization, the persistence of inequality, and the multiple violences enacted under the imprimatur of liberal democracy—or what I contend is better understood as settler democracy.

 I anchor the dissertation in three contemporary case studies linked by British imperialism (befitting both my disciplinary studies of English and the global circulation of the language through the routes of empire): the first set in Mumbai, the second in Johannesburg, the third in New York City.